 You go to a supermarket, pick items from the shelves, put them into your basket, and go to the billing counter.
 The billing staff uses a scanner to scan the barcodes labeled or printed on the products, and automatically all information about the product price, quantity, weight, etc. comes on the computer screen.
 Not only does it reduce the checkout time, but it also leaves no chance of a billing error.
 The above is a very basic example of how a barcode system paces the stock movement and helps in managing inventory control.

 A barcode inventory system works by tracking products in stores, warehouses, and during transit by attaching electronically generated barcode labels that contain unique and specific information about products.
 The barcode contains a unique identification number that distinguishes products from each other.
 When labeled products are scanned, the information on the barcodes can be seen on the computer system.
 Barcoding helps in updating the inventory when a new item is added, or an old one is moved out.
 With the integration of technologies such as RFID, GPS, sensors, etc., it assists online businesses in tracking the location of the stocks in the warehouse when orders are received and while shipping.

 What is a 1D Barcode and a 2D Barcode?

-A two dimensional barcode (2D barcode) typically contains additions dots and patterns (such as a QR code), which allow for storage of more complex information, such as a website or image.
-These type of barcodes can typically be scanned with a smart phone.
+A two-dimensional barcode (2D barcode) typically contains additional dots and patterns (such as a QR code), which allow for storage of more complex information, such as a website or image.
+These types of barcodes can typically be scanned with a smartphone.